Lucevar/beautiful-jekyll/guides/Dungeons.md

 **Mzurleft** - M&C
 **Ruins of Sturmz-Surech** - M&C
 **Vveb Cavern** - M&C
-**Serpenthis Ancestral Tomb** - Serpenthis - this is a fun new dungeon with some interesting gameplay.
+**Serpenthis Ancestral Tomb** - [Serpenthis Ancestral Tomb](https://www.nexusmods.com/morrowind/mods/45701) by *Lord Berandas* - this is a fun new dungeon with some interesting gameplay.
 Hope you enjoyed Sabrina's gym as a kid!

 ## Ancestral Tombs
 **Alas Ancestral Tomb**